History of materials science: Iron Age

 Iron working came into prominence from about 1,200 BCE.
 In the 10th century BCE, glass production began in ancient Near East.
 In the 3rd century BCE, people in ancient India developed wootz steel, the first crucible steel.
 In the 1st century BCE, glassblowing techniques flourished in Phoenicia.
-In the 2nd century, CE steel-making became widespread in Han Dynasty China.
+In the 2nd century, CE steel-making became widespread in Han dynasty China.
 The 4th century CE saw the production of the Iron pillar of Delhi, the oldest surviving example of corrosion-resistant steel.

 Antiquity

 Wood, bone, stone, and earth are some of the materials, which formed the structures of the Roman Empire.
 Certain structures were made possible by the character of the land upon which these structures are built.
 Romans mixed powdered limestone, volcanic ash found from Mount Vesuvius, and water to make a cement paste.
 A volcanic peninsula with stone aggregates and conglomerates containing crystalline material will produce material, which weathers differently from soft, sedimentary rock and silt.
 With the discovery of cement paste, structures could be built with irregular shaped stones and have the binder fill the voids to create a solid structure.
 The cement gains strength as it hydrates, thus creating a stronger bond over time.
 With the fall of the west Roman Empire and the rise of the Byzans, this knowledge was mostly lost except to the catholic monks, who were among the few who could read Vitruvius’ Latin and make use of the concrete paste.
 That is one of the reasons that the concrete Pantheon of Rome could last for 1,850 years, and why the thatched farmhouses of Holland sketched by Rembrandt have long since decayed.

 The use of asbestos as a material blossomed in Ancient Greece, especially when the fireproofing qualities of the material came to light.
-Many scholars believe the word asbestos comes from a Greek term, sasbestos, meaning inextinguishable or unquenchable.
+Many scholars believe the word asbestos comes from an Ancient Greek term, ἄσβεστος (ásbestos), meaning "inextinguishable" or "unquenchable".
 Clothes for nobles, table clothes and other oven adornments were all furnished with a weave of the fibrous materials, as the materials could be cleansed by throwing them directly into fire.
 The use of this material however was not without its downsides, Pliny the Elder, noted a link between the quick death of slaves to work in the asbestos mine.
-He recommended that slaves working in this environment use the skin of a blabber as a makeshift respirator.
+He recommended that slaves working in this environment use the a bladder skin as a makeshift respirator.